VicidominiLab/BrightEyes-FFS/Readme.md

 A toolbox for analysing Fluorescence Correlation Spectroscopy (FCS) and Fluorescence Fluctuation Spectroscopy (FFS) data with array detectors.
 The fcs module contains libraries for:

-* Calculating autocorrelations and cross-correlations of raw FCS/FFS data (i.e. photon counts vs. time)
+* Calculating autocorrelations and cross-correlations of raw FCS/FFS data (i.e. photon counts vs. time or photon arrival time traces).
+Supported file types include .h5, .ptu, and .czi.
 * Fitting correlations to various 2D and 3D diffusion models
-* Calibration-free FCS/FFS analysis such as circular-scanning FCS and iMSD analysis
+* Calibration-free FCS/FFS analysis such as circular-scanning FCS and pair-correlation analysis
 * Miscellaneous tools

 The fcs_gui module contains libraries for: